diogomatoschaves/MyCryptoBot/INSTALLATION.md

 ## Local Usage

-Now that everything is installed locally, we can run the whole system using `docker-compose`, as follows:
+Now that everything is set up correctly, stop the postgres container with `Ctrl+C` and run the following command to start the entire system:
-(click [here](https://docs.docker.com/get-docker/) if you don't have `docker` installed).

 ```shell
 docker-compose up --build
 ```